There are quite a lot of situations that make it possible or necessary to write an infinitive verb without “to”

 In one sense, DARE and NEED in negative statements and questions allow a free choice over the use of to, since the modal and non-modal uses are both possible.
 However, once it has been decided to use NEED or DARE as a modal – for example by placing not after it instead of before in a negative statement, or a subject noun after it instead of before in a question – then there is no choice about dropping to from the following verb.

-Sometimes the need for to to be dropped because of a modal verb even affects sentences like (e) above, where there would normally be a choice regarding to.
-This happens when the first infinitive follows a modal, so that it has no to (e.g. should do instead of tend to do).
-In such cases the second infinitive will also not be able to have to – the choice will disappear (… is compare product prices).
+Sometimes the need for to to be dropped because of a modal verb even affects sentences like (d) above, where there would normally be a choice regarding to.
+This happens when the first mention of a verb after what includes a “modal” verb, e.g. can do or will do instead of just do.
+In such cases the second (infinitive) mention will also not be able to have to – the choice will disappear (… is absorb carbon dioxide).

 2. After the Object of Particular “Cause” Verbs